 One of DirecTV’s most popular products may be the NFL Sunday Ticket.
 The subscription offers every NFL game on every Sunday throughout the season.
 DirecTV renewed their license for the Sunday Ticket in 2009, for which they paid $1B per year starting in 2010.
 However, that contract expires at the end of the 2014/2015 season.
 As of late, you can find plenty of forecasts about who will pick up the next NFL Sunday Ticket season.

 How do TV services from these two companies compare?
 Let’s get started with the first thing that happens when you choose a new TV provider… installation.

-To figure installation costs and channel availability, we used an address in Santa Monica, CA. Time Warner Cable would charge a total of $50 for installation, and also charges $19.99 for any additional cable box outlets at the time of installation (although, the first outlet is free).
-In contrast, DirecTV does not charge for installation.
-And, a current promotion knocks off $20 a handling fee when ordering online.
+To figure installation costs and channel availability, we used an address in Santa Monica, CA. Time Warner Cable would charge an estimated total of $50 for installation, and also charges $19.99 for any additional cable box outlets at the time of installation (although, the first outlet is free).
+In contrast, DirecTV does not charge for installation with a two year agreement.

 Time Warner Cable provides about 130 HD channels when pulling listings in the Santa Monica, CA market.
 DirecTV, which has a consistent nationwide lineup with the exception of local HD networks, lists close to 160 HD channel selections to choose from not including local HD options.
 Although Time Warner’s HD channel options may be higher or lower depending on market, they do not appear to offer as many as DirecTV in any of their markets.